chauhansaurabhb/IoTSuite-TemplateV4/README.md

 IoTSuite-TemplateV4
 This is a template folder.
-This folder complements the IoTSuite Peoject.Entire IoT ToolSuite is driven by this Template.
+This folder complements the IoTSuite Project.Entire IoT ToolSuite is driven by this Template.